semanto-mondal/MPI/README.md

 Different MPI FUNCTIONS are used to perform parallel computation seamlessly.
 A few common macros and functions are described as follows:

 a.
 MPI_Init: It initializes the MPI environment as well as bridges communication between the processes.
 b.
-MPI_COMM_WORLD: It indicated all the processes in the program and it is a global communicator.
+MPI_COMM_WORLD: It indicates all the processes in the program and it is a global communicator.
 c.
 MPI_SUM: It computes the sum of input values and it’s a reduction operation.
 It is commonly used to perform the summation of the intermediate computation computed by individual processes.
 d.
 MPI_FLOAT: It is used to define the precession in the floating point number.
 e.
 MPI_Send: It is used to send messages to other processes.